is Grade Placement determined in Renaissance Star Reading and Renaissance Star Math, and how does it

 students test during the summer, you will need to make sure you have set up the

-and STAR Math programs correctly.
-To ensure the accurate determination of
+Star Reading and Star Math programs correctly.
+To ensure the accurate